Disney on Ice

-Walt Disney's World on Ice is a series of touring ice shows produced by Feld Entertainment's Ice Follies And Holiday on Ice, Inc. division under agreement with The Walt Disney Company.
+Walt Disney's World on Ice, alternatively and currently known as Disney on Ice, is a series of touring ice shows produced by Feld Entertainment's Ice Follies And Holiday on Ice, Inc. division under agreement with The Walt Disney Company.
 Aimed primarily at children, the shows feature figure skaters portraying the roles of Disney characters in performances derived from various Disney films.
-Feld Entertainment licensed the rights to Disney material for ice shows and includes shared merchandising revenue between Disney and Ice Follies.
+Feld Entertainment licensed the rights to Disney material for ice shows, and includes shared merchandising revenue between Disney and Ice Follies.

 History

-Soon after Mattel's Irvin & Kenneth Feld Productions purchased Ice Follies and Holiday on Ice in 1979, the company approached Disney about doing a Disney-related show on ice.
-Feld Productions licensed the rights to Disney material for ice shows.
-In 1981, they began productions under the name Walt Disney's World on Ice.
+Soon after Mattel's Irvin & Kenneth Feld Productions purchased the Ice Follies and Holiday on Ice program rights in 1979, the company approached Walt Disney Productions about organizing and franchising a Disney-related show similar to the Ice Follies.
+Feld Productions, not long after their proposal, was granted license to the rights to Disney material for touring ice-skating productions.
+In 1981, they began under the name Walt Disney's World on Ice.

-In March 1982, Irvin & Kenneth Feld purchased back Feld Productions from Mattel including Ice Follies/Walt Disney's World on Ice.
-In 1987, Walt Disney's World on Ice made its international debut in Japan with Happy Birthday Donald.
-In 1988, the company had five touring shows.
-The name was changed to "Disney on Ice" in 1998.
+In March 1982, Irvin & Kenneth Feld purchased back Feld Productions from Mattel, including the absorbed Ice Follies and Walt Disney's World on Ice.
+In 1987, Walt Disney's World on Ice made its international debut in Japan with the "Happy Birthday Donald" show.
+In 1988, the company controlled and produced five touring shows, each coexisting in different international markets simultaneously.
+The name was changed to Disney on Ice in late 1997.
 By 2008, a new show was launched every year.